wjohnson85/will-blog-2/_posts/2020-07-08-add-real-time-chat-with-actioncable.md

 * Mount the ActionCable route
 * Broadcast the channel
 * Display messages in the browser using AJAX instead of HTTP POST
+* Use Active Record to connect the User and Message models